ns3777k/mailcage/README.md

 ## TODO
 1. move tests from mailhog
-2. Releasing
+2. ErrMessageNotFound sqlite and other api
-3. ErrMessageNotFound sqlite
+3. Dockerfile
-4. Dockerfile
+4. Swagger
-5. Swagger
+5. Logging

 ## Not yet
 1. Search